 1) interviews with the homeless in Miami.
 Published in conjunction with the University of Miami, StreetWays, contains 24 oral interviews with the homeless, a population that is misunderstood and most people are reluctant to approach.

-ay and so busy it is hard to schedule time to talk.
+2) Interviews with women in Parliament in Rwanda where they hold 64% of the seats, the largest of any country.
+They are half a world away and so busy it is hard to schedule time to talk.
 Groups like these offer real insight into worlds most readers will find fascinating but hardly know about.

 Thank you!